-Concrete Protection & Restoration (CP&R) has had an amazing journey since its foundation and we believe that we would not have achieved so much without the help of our employees who strive to provide the best customer service while also providing high quality concrete repair to all types of structures.
+Concrete Protection & Restoration Inc. has had an amazing journey since its beginning in 1996.
+We believe that CPR’s employees are what has allowed the company to grow and consistently produce excellent work.
+As a team we always strive to provide the best customer service while also delivering high quality concrete repairs in all of our work.
 Meet our teams of professionals who have embraced our corporate culture allowing us to grow and become a leader in the industry.

 Don F. Caple has been involved in the concrete construction and repair industry for over 42 years and is currently the President of and partner in Concrete Protection & Restoration (CP&R) located in the Baltimore/Washington area.